-Private instruction for voice.
-The student is required to attend all General Recitals during the semester of the private lessons.
-(Fee: \$125 per hour; Accompanist Fee: \$75 per hour)
+Private instruction for voice or any instruments.
+The student is required to attend all General Recitals and the music event during the semester of the private lessons.
+(Fee: \$125 per credit hour; Accompanist Fee for voice students: \$75 per credit hour)